Northern Water Events

 Spring Water Users Meeting

 Each spring Northern Water meets with Colorado-Big Thompson Project allottees and water users to preview the upcoming water delivery and irrigation season, learn about current water and snowpack conditions, runoff and streamflow predictions, progress on future water projects and more.
-After a discussion of the region’s water outlook, attendees will be able to offer input about the 2021 C-BT quota.
-This year, attendees also will be able to learn about project updates, as well as Northern Water’s response to the East Troublesome fire in Grand County.
+After a discussion of the region’s water outlook, attendees offered input about the 2022 C-BT quota.
+In addition, the meeting also provided an opportunity to learn about the latest activities being carried out by Northern Water, such as the construction of Chimney Hollow Reservoir and the restoration of lands damaged by the 2020 Colorado wildfires.

 Fall Water Symposium